Interior-atmosphere modelling to assess the observability of rocky planets with JWST

-The log-likelihoods, $l(\textbf{m}_{i} \mid \textbf{d}) = log(L(\textbf{m}_{i} \mid \textbf{d}))$, of both models are used to estimate the acceptance probability (Eq. \ref{eq:acc_prob}).
-Consecutively, a random number is drawn from a uniform distribution between 0 and 1.
-If $P_{accept}$ is greater than this random number, \textbf{m}$_{2}$ is accepted and the chain moves to this set of model parameters, starting the following chain $n+1$.
-Otherwise, the chain remains in \textbf{m}$_{1}$ and a different set of model parameters is proposed, \textbf{m}$_{3}$.
-The accepted models are stored, and values of their parameters conform the PDF that will enable us to estimate their mean and uncertainties.
+The log-likelihoods, $l(\textbf{m}_{i} \mid \textbf{d}) = log(L(\textbf{m}_{i} \mid \textbf{d}))$, of both models were used to estimate the acceptance probability (Eq. \ref{eq:acc_prob}).
+Consecutively, a random number was drawn from a uniform distribution between zero and one.
+If $P_{accept}$ was greater than this random number, \textbf{m}$_{2}$ was then accepted, and the chain moved to this set of model parameters, starting the following chain $n+1$.
+Otherwise, the chain remained in \textbf{m}$_{1}$, and a different set of model parameters was proposed, \textbf{m}$_{3}$.
+The accepted models were stored, and the values of their parameters composed the PDF that would enable us to estimate their mean and uncertainties.